rlaferla/Voron/CAN_Bus_Guide.md

 # Voron CAN bus guide (BETA)

-* BETA - File an issue for anything that is missing or incorrect. *
+## This is a BETA guide. - File an issue for anything that is missing or incorrect.

 ## Overview